legeek11202/StarNub/README.md

 - No need to start the Starbound Server
 - No need to write a configuration file (First run, we will ask you questions)
 	- Configuration Options (Auto Restart Timer, Starbound and StarNub Ports)
-- Server Watchdog
+- Server Monitor
 	- Checks the Starbound Server process every 15 seconds.
 (Restarts on missing process(Crashes))
 	- Checks the Starbound Server for a response via (UDP) every 15 seconds.
 (Restarts on Server lockups)
 	- Auto Re-starter (Configurable)
 - Clean console output.
 Only see player connects, disconnects and joins.
-- Localization (Wiki how to coming soon)
+- Localization (Wiki how to coming later)

 - Server and wrapper shutdown
 	- Press "1" in console and press enter to shut the server down.